opsresearch/cl-marklogic/README.md

   (ql:quickload "ml-test")
   (ml-test:test-all)
   ```
-  >The connect test will fail since we have not configured a *MarkLogic Server* connection.
+  >The connect test will fail since we have not configured a *MarkLogic* connection.

 #### 7. Load *ml-optimizer* and start it:
   ```